ionic-team/ionic-portals/website/docs/how-to/using-a-capacitor-plugin.md

 **com.capacitorjs.camera**

-The Camera API provides the ability to take a photo with the camera or choose an existing one from the photo album.
+The Camera API provides the capability to take a photo with the camera or to choose photos from the photo album.

 **com.capacitorjs.clipboard**